Garry Peters (gridiron football)

-Garry Peters (born November 26, 1991) is an American professional gridiron football defensive back for the BC Lions of the Canadian Football League (CFL).
+Garry Peters (born November 26, 1991) is an American professional football defensive back for the BC Lions of the Canadian Football League (CFL).

 College career

 Peters attended Clemson University from 2011 to 2014, where he played college football for the Tigers.
 He played in 45 games, including 17 starts, where he had 106 tackles, two interceptions, two sacks, two forced fumbles, and one fumble recovery.

 Professional career

 Carolina Panthers

-Peters was signed as an undrafted free agent on May 8, 2015, by the Carolina Panthers of the National Football League (NFL) after going undrafted in the 2015 NFL Draft.
+Peters was signed as an undrafted free agent on May 8, 2015, by the Carolina Panthers of the National Football League (NFL) after going undrafted in the 2015 NFL draft.
 However, he was released prior to the start of preseason on July 30, 2015.

 Edmonton Eskimos

 Peters signed with the Edmonton Eskimos on May 29, 2016.
 He made the team's active roster following training camp and made his professional debut on June 25, 2016, against the Ottawa Redblacks.
 After spending time on the injured list, he played in 11 regular season games with the team and had 24 defensive tackles and five special teams tackles.

 In 2017, Peters was suspended for one game after making physical contact with an official during a game against the Hamilton Tiger-Cats.
 His season was also limited by injury and he played in just eight regular season games where he had 35 defensive tackles and three special teams tackles.
 He became a free agent upon the expiry of his contract on February 13, 2018.